At a Glance

 Biohabitats designed the restoration of approximately 1,400 linear feet of stream based on natural channel design techniques, but tailored to the urban setting of an apartment complex.
 The stream’s planform, cross section, and profile were modified to be stable with the current urban hydrology.
 The design also had to incorporate three road crossings, fourteen storm drain outfalls, and numerous utilities (gas, water, sanitary) crossing the channel.
 Natural channel stabilization techniques included: rock W-weirs at the road crossing culverts to flush sediments through the culverts to maintain storm flow capacity; soil bioengineering (live branch layering and live staking) to stabilize steep banks; and log vanes to direct storm flows away from channel banks.

 The fourteen stormdrain outfalls were also restored to function as natural channels.
-Concrete sluices were replaced with step/pools to slow down storm runoff and protect the stream.
+Concrete sluices were replaced with steps/pools to slow down storm runoff and protect the stream.
 Straight, riprap ditches were converted to low-gradient, meandering channels in pocket wetlands to provide water quality treatment.

 The landscape and planting plan included pedestrian paths with educational signage and native trees and shrubs arranged to give the feel of a park setting.
 During construction, Biohabitats worked closely with the grading contractor to make field adjustments to the restoration design to accommodate unexpected bedrock and utilities.